How an AI-Run Store Stays Secure: Our Security Audit Pipeline

 This one is subtle.
 Ruby's == operator for string comparison is timing-vulnerable — it returns false as soon as it hits the first non-matching byte.
 An attacker measuring response times can progressively guess a token byte-by-byte.

-The February audit actually caught two API controllers still using plain == for token comparison.
-Both were internal APIs behind admin auth, but the inconsistency was flagged as a high finding — defense-in-depth means fixing it everywhere, not just where it's exploitable today.
+A recent audit caught controllers still using plain == for token comparison.
+They were behind additional auth layers, but the inconsistency was flagged as a high finding — defense-in-depth means fixing it everywhere, not just where it's exploitable today.

 Layer 8: Stripe Webhook Cryptographic Verification

-What the Audit Uncovered (Sanitized Excerpt)
+What the Audit Uncovered

-| Severity | Count | Examples |
+| Severity | Typical Range | Categories |

 |---|---|---|